josip2312/jivancic-blog/posts/standing-out-in-your-field.md

 This part seems difficult if you're in the start of your career, but don't let this mislead you.
 To quote the psychologist Jordan Peterson, “_Notice that opportunity lurks where responsibility has been abdicated_”.

 By being a person who intentionally wants to do more and be more involved in the decision-making processes of the business you're involved in, you can not only learn a lot but become a much more valuable employee.
-As a result of taking more responsibility you will also gain authority, since these two are closely related.
+As a result of taking more responsibility, you will also gain authority, since these two are closely related.

 Don't sell yourself short by thinking you need some “_special_” skill to handle more responsibility.
 Leaning into this will help you advance more quickly and build confidence for dealing with even more things in the future.